LisandroGuerra/LisandroGuerra/README.md

 I am graduated in Business Administration, post graduated in Information Technology Management and Governance and studying Computer Science with graduation scheduled for 2024.

 ### Things that I love:
-- 💻 Computers and tecnologi
+- 💻 Computers and technology
 - 🐧 GNU/Linux
 - 🐚 Shell Script
 - 🐍 Python